ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * the thread factory
 * the executor service

-The virtual _thread builder_ allows you to create a virtual thread with all available parameters: name, _inheritable-thread-local variables_ inheritance flag, uncaught exception handler, and `Runnable` task.
-(Note that the virtual threads are _daemon_ threads and have a fixed thread priority that cannot be changed).
+The virtual thread builder allows you to create a virtual thread with all available parameters: name, _inheritable-thread-local variables_ inheritance flag, uncaught exception handler, and `Runnable` task.
+(Note that the virtual threads are _daemon_ threads and have a fixed priority that cannot be changed).

 ```